pstron/blog/src/content/posts/showing-off-blog-features/index.md

 toc: true
 ---

+This is a part of the theme's doc, not my work.
+Kept for reference.
 Since the post does not have a description in the frontmatter, the first paragraph is used.

 ## Theming